US trade deal proof of 'Abki baar Trump se haar': Cong's swipe at govt

 "This is a reversal for what it used to be, as you know, India -- and I think Prime Minister Modi is a great gentleman, a great man, actually.
 But he was much smarter than the people that he was against in terms of the United States, he was ripping us off.

 "So we made a deal with India.
 It's a fair deal now," Trump said.
-PTI ASK DV
+PTI ASK RT